 Sedum diffusum is a mat-forming succulent with fleshy, widely branching rootstock and short stems with slender green to pink branches that bear glaucous-blue leaves.
-It grows up to 7 inches (17.5 cm) tall and is more compact than Sedum diffusum 'Potosinum'.
-Leaves are up to 0.5 inches (1.3 cm) long and up to 0.12 inches (0.3 cm) in diameter.
+It is more compact than Sedum diffusum 'Potosinum' and grows up to 7 inches (17.5 cm) tall.
+Leaves are up to 0.5 inches (1.3 cm) long and 0.12 inches (0.3 cm) in diameter.
 The old leaves turn pinkish, then ashy white.
-Flowers are white, star-shaped, and appear in summer on scorpioid branches.
+Flowers are white, star-shaped, and appear on scorpioid branches in summer.

 How to Grow and Care for Sedum diffusum